pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-ListView-Command-Sets.md

 The *DocumentDetailsDialogContent* component is a really trivial React component that renders the `File` component of MGT and provides a "Close" button to close the dialog.

-The *DocumentDetailsDialog* component is instantiated in the *onExecute* method of the List View Command Set.
+The *DocumentDetailsDialog* component is instantiated in the *onExecute* method of the ListView Command Set.
 Moreover, the MGT library is initialized in the *onInit* method of the class by registering its global provider, relying on the types imported from `@microsoft/mgt-spfx`.
 In the following code excerpt you can see the updated *DocumentDetailsCommandSet.ts* file.

 ```TypeScript
 import { Providers, SharePointProvider } from '@microsoft/mgt-spfx';